cierelabs/json-complete/README.md

 # json-complete

-A library that can turn almost any standard JavaScript data object or value into a JSON-compatible serialized form, and back again.
+json-complete can turn almost any standard JavaScript data object or value into a JSON-compatible serialized form, and back again.
 It supports Dates, RegExp, Symbols, Sets, Maps, BigInts, Blobs, and most other built-in JavaScript types!
 It preserves internal referential integrity, handles circular references, handles arbitrarily deep nesting, and it cannot cause data collisions. json-complete has no dependencies and is less than 3KB when min-zipped. json-complete is distributed with both ES Module and CommonJS support.